AndreChuabio/Agentic-Academic-Advisor/FAQ.md

 ### Q: What is the AI Academic Advisor POC?
 **A:** This is a Proof of Concept (POC) demonstrating how artificial intelligence can help university students navigate their academic journey, prevent late graduations, and plan for post-graduation opportunities.
 It provides personalized guidance based on student performance, career goals, and academic progress.

+**🆕 NEW: Admin Extension** - The POC now includes a comprehensive administrative interface for managing courses and graduate programs, plus an AI-powered chat advisor.

 ### Q: What data does the system use?
 **A:** The POC uses mock data for 5 fictional students with realistic academic profiles: